-The following selected financial data of Quanex Corporation (accounting predecessor to Quanex Building Products Corporation) is derived from audited consolidated financial statements of Quanex Corporation.
-Because a wholly-owned subsidiary of Gerdau S.A. will merge with and into Quanex Corporation immediately following the distribution and because the senior management of Quanex Corporation will continue as the senior management of Quanex Building Products following the distribution, we consider Quanex Building Products as divesting the Quanex Corporation vehicular products segment and non-building products related corporate items and have treated Quanex Building Products Corporation as the "accounting successor" to Quanex Corporation for financial reporting purposes in accordance with EITF 02-11.
+The following selected financial data of Quanex Corporation (accounting predecessor to Quanex Building Products Corporation) is derived from audited and unaudited consolidated financial statements of Quanex Corporation.
+Because a wholly-owned subsidiary of Gerdau S.A. will merge with and into Quanex Corporation immediately following the distribution and because the senior management of Quanex Corporation will continue as the senior management of Quanex Building Products following the distribution, we consider Quanex Building Products sedires the Quanex Corporation vehicular products segment and non-building products related corporate items and have treated Quanex Building Products Corporation as the "accounting successor" to Quanex Corporation for financial reporting purposes in accordance with EITF 02-11.
 As such, the information presented in the following summary for Quanex Building Products (accounting successor to Quanex Corporation) generally reflects financial and other information previously filed with the SEC by Quanex Corporation.
-Following the distribution, we will report the historical results of operations (subject to certain adjustments) of Quanex Corporation's vehicular products segment and non-building products related corporate items as discontinued operations in accordance with the provisions of SFAS 144.
+Following the distribution, we will report the historical results of operations (subject to certain adjustments) of Quanex Corporation's vehicular products related corporate items as discontinued operations in accordance with the provisions of SFAS 144.
 Pursuant to SFAS 144, however, this presentation is not permitted until the distribution date.

 The selected operating results data for the three years ended October 31, 2007 and the financial position data at October 31, 2007 and 2006 set forth below are derived from the audited consolidated financial statements of Quanex Corporation included elsewhere in this information statement.
 The selected operating results data for the two years ended October 31, 2004 and the financial position data at October 31, 2005, 2004 and 2003 set forth below are derived from the audited consolidated financial statements of Quanex Corporation not included in this information statement.
+The selected operating results data at January 31, 2008 are derived from the audited consolidated financial statements of Quanex Corporation not included in this information statement.
+The selected operating results data at January 31, 2008 are derived from the unaudited consolidated financial statements of Quanex Corporation included elsewhere in this information statement.
+The financial position data at January 31, 2007 is derived from unaudited consolidated financial statements of Quanex Corporation not included in this information statement.